 When we talk about decluttering, we’re not just talking about your spare room or your kitchen.
 We’re talking about the whole damn house and when your house has been completely decluttered, your life becomes amazing.
-Today I want to talk about how to declutter your life so you can have less stress and be happier.
+Today I’m going to show you how to declutter your life so you can have less stress and be happier in 6 simple steps.

 This may be a long one.
 Grab your drink of choice and let’s get cracking.